 Creating the Plan

 The City of Marshalltown completes capital planning on a five-year schedule.
-Projects included in the CIP are items that meet the fixed asset thresholds identified in this policy and has a useful life of more than one year.
-The exceptions to this would be projects identified in funds 030 or 031 which are related to the City’s Capital Improvement Tax levy.
-Through a series of work sessions, the Council focuses on prioritizing the first year’s expenditures along with identifying future needs.
-Once approved, the CIP outlines the City’s official commitment to funding these expenditures in the budget for the upcoming fiscal year and providing a plan for funding projects or assets.
+Projects included in the CIP are items that meet the fixed asset thresholds identified in the Capital Assets and Depreciation Policy and have a useful life of more than one year.
+The City's Capital Improvement Tax levy of 67.5 cents per $1,000 of taxable valuations is used to pay for Items in funds 030 and 032 The other items are paid from grant funds, bonds, donations, fund balance, etc. Through a series of work sessions, the Council focuses on prioritizing the FY20 expenditures along with identifying future needs.
+Once approved, the CIP outlines the City’s official commitment to funding these expenditures in the budget for the upcoming fiscal year and providing a plan for funding future projects or assets.
 Once the Council has agreed to a plan, a public hearing must be held prior to adopting the plan.